 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Vermont has one level of licensing: Clinical Mental Health Counselor (CMHC).
 For additional information see the licensure requirements on the Vermont Office of Professional Regulation - Allied Mental Health website.
-Below are the steps necessary to apply for licensure as a Licensed Clinical Mental Health Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Clinical Mental Health Counselor after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

-As part of the application process, you will be completing the Public Disclosure Form.
+As part of the application process, you will need to complete the Public Disclosure Form.

 Exams:

-Vermont requires applicants to pass both the National Counselors Exam (NCE), and the National Clinical Mental Health Counselor Examination (NCMHCE).
+Vermont requires applicants to pass both the National Counselors Examination (NCE), and the National Clinical Mental Health Counselor Examination (NCMHCE), both administered by the National Board for Certified Counselors (NBCC).
 In order to qualify for the exam, you must submit your application for licensure post-graduation.
 Once your application has been approved by the Board you will be sent information on how to apply for the exams.

 Apply for licensure: